gbagolin/DRL_Mapless_Navigation/README.md

 We created the Maze environment in gazebo.
 Figure 8 shows the envinroment.
 In order to test the navigation using the turtlebot navigation stack, a SLAM process is required first.
-Therefore, we first built the map using gmapping SLAM, and the teleoperation package to move the turtlebot in the environment.
+Therefore, first, we  built the map using gmapping SLAM, and the teleoperation package to move the turtlebot in the environment.
 Secondly, in order to use the navigation, the navigation package, which uses RVIz has been started.
 An inital estimation of where the turtlebot is, is required.
 Then, the goal can be set and the navigation stack find the best path to the goal, using  two planner, a local planner used to avoid obstacles, and a global planner used to calculate the best path.